Cothill House School, Abingdon

 Cothill House is a gently selective boarding prep school for boys 8-13, hidden away just outside Abingdon and 15 minutes from Oxford, with 220 boys.
-Celebrating its 150th year in 2020, it’s one of the largest boarding schools in the area (many of the local boarding options being primarily for day pupils).
-But conversely, there’s a small number of overall pupils here, so class sizes are small – an average of 14.
+Having celebrated its 150th year in 2020, though the actual celebrations were curtailed by the pandemic, it’s one of the largest boarding schools in the area (many of the local boarding options being primarily for day pupils).
+Despite this, there’s a small number of overall pupils here, so class sizes are small – an average of 14.

 Though the first view of the school is inauspicious, through the car park and onto tarmacked playgrounds, you should persevere – though the main buildings are a mix of homely and purpose built, there are 26 acres for the boys to play in here surrounded by a nature reserve.
 It’s slightly under the radar of many parents, but it definitely packs its punch, delivering its boys to the likes of Eton, Harrow and Radley.

 Excellent facilities with loads of sport as you’d expect in a leading boys prep school.
 Worth particular mention are the grass tennis courts (my absolute dream – and so few of these courts around now), a 20 metre indoor swimming pool, nine hole golf course, squash court and pelaton of BMXs.
 On the arts front, there’s pottery room with large kiln and a replete school library (10,000 books and counting) with amusing life-size cardboard cuts out of Hagrid, Neil Armstrong and the Hobbit to fuel the senses.
 Construction of a new state-of-the-art Sports Hall begins in January 2022.